 ‘avoiding the confrontation with modernity entirely by refusing to participate in the modern social system and in modern culture in every way possible.
 A good example of this is the Amish community’s attempt at almost total isolation.
 This option is not possible, however, not even desirable, for most religious groups.’⁸

-As privatization occurs — “turning inward” — individuals will increasingly suffer existential destabilization.
+As privatization occurs (“turning inward”), individuals will increasingly suffer existential destabilization.
 This is because ‘there is a constant casual reciprocity between consciousness and social structure […] At the level of consciousness, the dynamics of this interaction may be labeled cognitive bargaining.’⁹ In other words, people have to change what they believe into that which is more socially acceptable: they have to change their subjective realities to better “fit” with the social system.
-As already been discussed, this weakens the “robustness” of beliefs and robs beliefs of “givenness” (helping bring about what Joyce called in “The Dead” ‘a thought-tormented age’).
+This weakens the “robustness” of beliefs and robs beliefs of “givenness” (helping bring about what Joyce called in “The Dead” ‘a thought-tormented age’).
 Where there is a significant lack of “fit” there is existential anxiety, but there is also anxiety where people feel like they have to abandon what they believe.
 Hence, where there is “cognitive bargaining,” there will be anxiety that can make authoritarianism appealing.

 To discuss Charles Taylor’s The Secular Age again, I would argue that I personally think “The Nova Effect” (which to Taylor suggests that secularization has unleashed religious belief) is actually like the growth in apologetics, an ironic acknowledgment of the weakening of religion, though it resembles a flourishing.
 Apologetics is a robust field, making religious intellectual life appear rigorous and growing, and certainly there are some impressive arguments to be found in apologetic works.
 However, the growth of apologetics can be seen as evidence that religious authority is weakening; likewise, so I believe is the case with “The Nova Effect.”

 Taylor’s work claims the past idea that religions would fade away under secularism is proving false, but I believe all that is happening is that the way religion is fading is providing different than what was expected.
-As has already been argued, religion is dying via inflation versus effacement: it is expanding itself thin and then into nothingness and/or irrelevance, versus shrinking inward and away.
+As has already been argued, religion is dying via inflation versus effacement: it is expanding itself thinner and then into nothingness and/or irrelevance, versus shrinking inward and away.
 Though the amount of religious activity is perhaps increasing, the capacity of religions to function as “plausible” and hence provide existential stability is dropping (for good and for bad).

 ‘If institutions pattern human thought, behavior, and social relations in a habitual and socially predictable manner, as well as provide human experience with an intelligibility and sense of continuity, then [the deinstitutionalization of religious reality] is the process whereby the patterns of human behavior and social relations become unstable and the commonsense coherence of traditionally valid reality definitions become unreliable and undependable.
 In human terms, deinstitutionalization means that people are faced with an increasing number of choices concerning the manner in which to carry on the events of daily life.
 Modernity is characterized by an unprecedented degree of deinstitutionalization affecting all of the dimensions of private-sphere activity.
 Religious definitions of reality are particularly vulnerable to this process.
 The picture of the world presented in religious doctrine and symbols is not necessarily denied as a result of these structural tendencies, but is disaffirmed and therefore becomes less plausible in the minds of those confronting these forces.
 The truth or falseness of religion becomes a matter of individual choice.’¹⁵

-Our Secular Age is where authoritarianism is ever-appealing.
+Our Secular Age is where authoritarianism seems ever-appealing.

 ¹Hunter, James Davison.
 American Evangelicalism.
 New Brunswick, NJ: Rutgers University Press, 1983: 13.